dbusteed/dbusteed.github.io/_posts/2023-01-01-estimate-pi-with-monte-carlo-simulation.md

 Bevy can be a bit verbose, especially when definining the positions of multiple objects, so the snippets below will highlight key components of the simulation.
 The full source code can be found on [GitHub](https://github.com/dbusteed/monte-carlo-pi).

+> **NOTE** I updated the project to use custom 3D models I built in Blender (instead of the built-in `PbrBundle`).
+Using these assets added extra complexity to the app setup (`AppState`, `SystemSet`, etc), so to keep this post concise I'll keep the original, more simplified version here

 ## Project Setup

 I created a new Rust project with `cargo`, then added Bevy, Bevy Rapier (physics), and the `rand` crate for random numbers.